 Botrytis cinerea provides a model generalist pathogen to study its quantitative interactions with plant hosts, and to examine the underlying evolutionary processes for this generalist in contrast to specialist pathogens.
 B. cinerea is a broad generalist pathogen that can infect most tested plants from bryophytes to eudicots and causes pre- and post-harvest crop losses in many crops (Nicot and Baille 1996, Elad, Williamson et al. 2007, Fillinger and Elad 2015).
 Individual isolates of B. cinerea display the same host range as the generalist species (Deighton, Muckenschnabel et al. 2001, Finkers, van Heusden et al. 2007, Ten Have, van Berloo et al. 2007, Corwin, Copeland et al. 2016) in contrast to pathogens like Fusarium oxysporum where the species can infect a number of hosts, but this is because each isolate is highly host specific (Katan 1999).
 Even though individual B. cinerea isolates have broad host ranges, individual isolates display significant variation in virulence phenotypes.
 Genetic variation in the production of the phytotoxins, botrydial and botcinic acid, differentially control virulence on various host plants including tomato (Siewers, Viaud et al. 2005, Dalmais, Schumacher et al. 2011).
 Additionally, B. cinerea has genetic variation in virulence genes which control degradation of different plant cell walls, which appears to lead to quantitative differences in virulence (ten Have, Mulder et al. 1998).
 Further, natural variation at three B. cinerea polygalacturonase loci contributes to virulence on plant hosts, likely through diversifying selection and some host specialization of individual loci (Rowe and Kliebenstein 2007).
 More recently, natural variation in VELVET, a development and secondary metabolism gene, was shown to be necessary for oxalic acid production.
 This led to quantitative variation in virulence on multiple host plants (Schumacher, Pradier et al. 2012).

-Genome-wide variation in Botrytis is also high; at XX% it is more variable than previously studied pathogens, andAs such, B. cinerea has the potential for identifying natural genetic variation controlling quantitative virulence.
+Genome-wide variation in Botrytis is also high; at XX% it is more variable than previously studied pathogens, and on par with XXXX (CITATION).
+As such, B. cinerea has the potential for identifying natural genetic variation controlling quantitative virulence.

 Quantitative and highly polygenic resistance is the dominant form of resistance to B. cinerea in plants with no evidence for qualitative resistance to B. cinerea (Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016).
 A model pathosystem for studying quantitative interactions is the tomato-B. cinerea system, where the pathogen causes crop loss due to both pre- and post-harvest infection.
 Resistance to B. cinerea is a quantitative trait in tomato, with identified tomato QTLs explaining up to 15% of phenotypic variation in a stem bioassay (Finkers, van Heusden et al. 2007).
 Tomato is a model system for study of the impact of domestication upon plant physiology and resistance.
 This includes evidence that tomato domestication has altered the circadian clock phase {Muller 2016}, which can modulate resistance to B. cinerea {Sauerbrunn 2003; Bhardwaj 2011; Weyman 2006}.
 Further, B. cinerea infection can influence the amplitude of circadian oscillations in clock gene expression (Windram, Madhou et al. 2012), and both the plant and pathogen clocks impact B. cinerea virulence (Hevia, Canessa et al. 2015).
 This suggests that domestication can alter traits known to influence B. cinerea resistance in other systems.
 Thus, the tomato-B. cinerea pathosystem allows us to directly test how genetic variation in a generalist pathogen may be influenced by domestication in a crop plant.